trychlos/pwix-tolert/README.md

 Very simple indeed.
 Just import the globally exported object, and enjoy:

 ```
-    import { pwiTolert } from 'meteor/pwix:tolert';
+    import { tlTolert } from 'meteor/pwix:tolert';
     ...
-    pwiTolert.alert( 'An alert message' );
+    tlTolert.alert( 'An alert message' );
 ```

 ## Configuration

 Package is very simple, so only provides one configuration option.

-Calling `pwiTolert.configure()`, passing your configuration object as a single parameter, from your top-level code, is enough.
+Calling `tlTolert.configure()`, passing your configuration object as a single parameter, from your top-level code, is enough.

 <table>
 <tr><td style="vertical-align:top;">